-A major in business education is designed to prepare individuals to teach a variety of business subjects at the secondary school level or to pursue graduate work in business education.
-Students majoring in business education must also complete the requirements of the secondary education program.
-(See Education Department listing for requirements.)
+A major in business education will prepare you to teach a variety of business subjects at the secondary school level or to pursue graduate work in business education.
+Business education majors must also complete the requirements of the secondary education program.
+(See education department listing for requirements.)
 This major satisfies state teaching endorsement requirements in business.
 Our business education majors have a very high placement rate.

 (4 credits) This course covers the basic introduction to financial management and financial accounting, including an understanding of the concepts, principles and practices in these areas.